pymo/ppk_bluetooth/README.md

-# Palm Portable Keyboard bluetooth adapter
+# Palm Portable Keyboard Bluetooth Adapter

-This project is a DIY of a bluetooth adapter for the Palm Portable Keyboards (PPK), so you can use it with any phone, tablet or laptop that has bluetooth.
+This project is a DIY bluetooth adapter for the Palm Portable Keyboards (PPK), so you can use it with any phone, tablet or laptop that has bluetooth.
 The cost of the materials are around 30 US dollars.

 ![Bluetooth Palm Portable Keyboard demo](/images/ppk_demo.jpg "Bluetooth Palm Portable Keyboard working with a phone")

 This project is inspired by [cy384](https://github.com/cy384/ppk_usb)'s USB PPK adapter, and [Christian](https://hackaday.io/project/181800-palm-pilot-keyboard-bluetooth-conversion)'s ESP32-based PPK bluetooth adapter.
 It only works with the Palm III connector variant for now (black plastic, p/n P10713U).
 I might add support for the Palm V connector later.

-This project differs from the above two projects that it uses an Adafruit Feather nRF52840 Express board, which has Bluetooth 5.0 with BLE support.
-Compared to eixsting solutions, this solution has the following advantages:
+This project differs from the above two projects in that it uses an Adafruit Feather nRF52840 Express board, which has Bluetooth 5.0 with BLE support.
+Compared to existing solutions, this solution has the following advantages:

 - Very power efficient (compared to ESP32), so we can use a much smaller Li-Po battery and the final product is smaller in size.
 - Easier to program and up-to-date bluetooth version (compared to ATmega16U4 + Bluetooth module)
-- Has built-in Li-Po charge circuit.
+- Has a built-in Li-Po charge circuit.

-It is however slightly more expensive and larger than some ESP32 boards, so that can be a down side.
+The board is however slightly more expensive and larger than some ESP32 boards, so that can be a downside.

 Bill of Materials
 ----------
 - [Adafruit Feather nRF52840 Express](https://www.adafruit.com/product/4062)
 - About 26 AWG solid core wire (wires that used for breadboard are ideal, they have a tinned layer to prevent oxidize)
-- Some thin, flexable wire for battery and RX connection.
+- Some thin, flexible wire for battery and RX connection.
 - 502030 Li-Po battery 250mAh (30mm x 20mm x 5mm in dimensions)
 - Three 10K ohm resistors (two SMD, one axial)
 - One NPN transistor (I use 2N3904)
 - One switch (I use a tiny travel limit switch, Model No. MS-V-204F, you can use any switch, but you might need to modify the enclosure)
 - 3D printed enclosure (stl model is in this repo).
-- 4 screws with the lenth around 5mm and the outer diameter around 2mm.
+- 4 screws with the length around 5mm and the outer diameter around 2mm.
 You can also use other size if you are willing to modify the enclosure (The thread density does not matter because it self-taps into the hole)

 Schematic
 ----------
 This solution uses the hardware serial port instead of software serial, so it's more power efficient (MCU can sleep more without constantly bit-banging the GPIO to emulate software serial).
-But the PPK speaks RS-232 instead of TTL, this mean we need to solder some extra components onto the board to make a voltage level inverter.
+But the PPK speaks RS-232 instead of TTL, this means we need to solder some extra components onto the board to make a voltage level inverter.

 ![Schematic](/images/schematic.jpg "Schematic")